 Before you purchase any weight loss products, talk to your doctor -- then be on the look-out for these false claims:

-fewer calories than required to maintain your weight.
+· "Lose weight without diet or exercise!"This is simply impossible.
+To lose weight, you must burn more (by exercising) or consume fewer calories than required to maintain your weight.
 A product that makes this claim is a scam; as the FTC says, "Buy one and the only thing you'll lose is money."

 · "Lose weight no matter how much you eat of your favorite foods!"If only it were true.
 Eating all you want of any food can lead to weight gain, but it's especially questionable if a product suggests you can continue to eat fattening, high-sugar, high-calorie foods and still lose weight just because you're using their product.